PandaDev0069/BeetleKeys/docs/sprints/README.md

 1. Copy the previous sprint folder:

     ``` bash
-    cp -r template sprintN+1 <!--  fill the number manually(or just duplicate manually if on windows)--->
+    cd docs/sprints && cp -r template sprintX <!--  fill the number manually(or just duplicate manually if on windows)--->
     ```

-2. Rename the files (sprintN+1.md etc).
+2. Rename the files (sprintX.md etc).
 3. Update the Dates and Goals in sprintN+1.md.
 4. Fill out the following files as the sprint progresses:
    - goals.md ➞ define clear deliverables for the sprint